Tag Archives: developing countries

 How to convey the new WHO Mental Health Intervention Guide to workers in the field?

-Every week in2mentalhealths highlights one mental health NGO/user-organization on the in2mentalhealth Facebook page.
-All the big/small/nearby/faraway organizations highlighted until now, are listed below in a random order.
+Every week in2mentalhealth has been highlighting one mental health NGO/user-organization on the in2mentalhealth Facebook page.
+All the big/small/nearby/faraway organizations highlighted were listed below in a random order.
 Each with own challenges and accomplishments.
+Continue reading

 Can eLearning boost the Mental Health capacity in low income countries?